elsherbini/snakemake_workshop_20210428/README.md

     0.smk , 1.smk, 2.smk, etc...
 These are snakemake files that start simply and build up to the full desired pipeline.

+    make_phylo_tree.smk
+This snakemake file gets imported by the last step in the pipeline to make the phylogenetic tree.

     input
 Contains the fasta files of the genomes, a csv file with the URLS for the query genes, and an hmm file which is used to make the species tree.

     envs
-Contains .yaml files for each of the conda environments installed by this pipeline
+Contains .yaml files for each of the conda environments installed by this pipeline.

     scripts
 Contains scripts that are run by the pipeline.
-Check out the R and python scripts to see how to reference snakemake variables inside one of your scripts
+Check out the R and python scripts to see how to reference snakemake variables inside one of your scripts.

     dag_diagrams
-Contains pdfs of the
+Contains diagrams of the directed acyclic graph that snakemake calculates with each workflow.

     cluster.yaml
-The Slurm resource requirements for rules in the final pipeline which is useful if submitting this workflow to a cluster
+The Slurm resource requirements for rules in the final pipeline which is useful if submitting this workflow to a cluster.

     submit_to_cluster.sbatch
 an example script for submitting the final workflow to a slurm cluster.